marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/canonicalization-of-instructions.rst

     (plus:m (plus:m x y) constant)

-  .. index:: zero_extract, canonicalization of

-  .. index:: sign_extract, canonicalization of
+  .. index:: zero_extract, canonicalization of, sign_extract, canonicalization of

 * Equality comparisons of a group of bits (usually a single bit) with zero will be written using ``zero_extract`` rather than the equivalent